charles-mutabazi/cbs-frontend-assignment/README.md

 # Company XYZ Transport Booking System - Frontend

 This repository contains the transport booking system for Company XYZ, designed to manage the transportation needs of a large number of employees with a limited number of vehicles.
-The system is built to handle high loads, provide real-time booking management, and ensure reliable, secure operations.
+The system is built to handle high loads, provide booking management, and ensure reliable, secure operations.

 ## Table of Contents